 It’s often been said that you can be lonely in a room full of people and they don’t necessarily have to be strangers either.
+Or you could be alone in marriage.
 Simply having different interests or thinking differently from the rest of the crowd can make life feel like an endurance test.

 “He who does not enjoy solitude will not love freedom.”
 Arthur SchopenhauerSo what is it that makes people assume that to be alone means being lonely?
 Is it a projection of their own needs and fears, or is it merely a requirement of society that we must be one of a pair to survive?